fief-dev/docs/docs/self-hosting/environment-variables.md

 ### Login hint cookie

 The login hint cookie is used to remember the last method a user used to login.
-Its value can either be an e-mail address or the ID of an [OAuth Provider](../configure/oauth-providers.md) enabled on the user's tenant.
+Its value can either be an email address or the ID of an [OAuth Provider](../configure/oauth-providers.md) enabled on the user's tenant.

 | Name                                 | Description                                  | Default                 | Allowed values | Example |
 | ------------------------------------ | -------------------------------------------- | ----------------------- | -------------- | ------- |